anumsh/Java-Basics/README.md

 # Java Basics

 This is course from Udacity.
-It will cover data-types, varibales, loops, functions of Java.
+It will cover data-types, variables, control flow, loops, functions of Java.